FLSA Collective Action Conditional Certification and Decertification Strategies

 Ms. Riley practices in the employment litigation area, with a particular emphasis on complex collective and class... | Read More

 Ms. Riley practices in the employment litigation area, with a particular emphasis on complex collective and class action proceedings.
+She regularly represents companies facing class actions, collective actions, pattern or practice lawsuits, and systemic investigations, involving hundreds to thousands of putative class members.
 Ms. Riley counsels and defends employers from a range of employment law theories, including claims of race, age, gender, and disability discrimination, sexual harassment, retaliation, and alleged wage and hour violations.Close